RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

-The recommended docker run command to be run under Linux host if you are using a standard X window system is:
+For standard X window system or Wayland graphics the docker command is the same.
+Just only one difference.
+For X windows system it can be launched as root or as standard user using `sudo`.
+But for Wayland graphics, it is not recommended to launch it as root.
+It's better to launch it using `sudo`.
+If you don't know if you are using Wayland graphics instead of standard X window system, check this [link](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Wayland) prior launching the command.

+This is the recommended command:

 ```
-~# docker run \
+~# docker run \ <- used for X windows system (root)
+~$ sudo docker run \ <- used for Wayland graphics or X windows system (root or using sudo)
           --rm \
           -ti \
           --name airgeddon \